Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 1. Port Terminals

-Ports are mainly multifunctional entities, but this characteristic is often the result of the combined activities of a number of specialized terminals, each dealing with specific goods and commodities such as containers, grain, oil, or iron ore.
-Thus, a port is a combination of terminal facilities, each developed to fulfill a specific function and sometimes serving a single user, such as a petrochemical plant.
+Ports are primarily multifunctional entities, but this characteristic often results from the combined activities of several specialized terminals, each handling specific goods and commodities, such as containers, grain, oil, or iron ore.
+Thus, a port combines terminal facilities, each developed to fulfill a specific function and sometimes serving a single user, such as a petrochemical plant.
 The main types of port terminals include:

-• Break-bulk.
+- Break-bulk.
 Concerns cargo that is carried in drums, bags, pallets, or boxes.
-Also referred to as general-purpose facilities that have a combination of open storage space and warehouses.
+Also referred to as general-purpose facilities that combine open storage space and warehouses.
 Historically, most port terminals were built as multipurpose facilities, as most commercial cargo was carried in a break-bulk form.
-It was only in the late nineteenth century that ship specialization became dominant, allowing specialized terminal facilities.
+It was only in the late nineteenth century that ship specialization became dominant, enabling the development of single-purpose terminal facilities.

-• Dry bulk.
-Relates to cargo that is not packaged and transported in large quantities that are limited by ship size or existing demand.
+- Dry bulk.
+Relates to cargo that is not packaged and transported in large quantities, which is limited by ship size or existing demand.
 The main commodities involve coal, iron ore, and grain, which require specialized equipment and storage facilities.
-This specialization level implies that the terminal cannot handle bulk products other than those it was designed and equipped to handle.
+This specialization level implies that the terminal cannot handle bulk products other than those for which it was designed and equipped.
 Thus, a grain terminal cannot handle other commodities even if the pier can accommodate any ship class.

 Although terminals may share a related port site, they often have no particular commonality in terms of the supply chain they are servicing.
-There is the potential that a multi-terminal port may not be an integrated entity, with its presence merely being coincidental.
+There is a potential that a multi-terminal port may not be an integrated entity, with its presence being merely coincidental.
 Still, terminals share common maritime and inland infrastructure.
 Further, terminals are influenced by the fundamental characteristics and capacity of ships, particularly their draft.
+There is a reciprocal relationship between port and terminal design and the characteristics of ships.
+A well-known standard, Panamax, has substantially influenced terminal design in the 20th century, as it provided a set of technical characteristics, particularly draft and length, around which infrastructure was built, exerting a pull effect.
+The growth of ship size began in the 1970s and became prevalent for container shipping in the early 2000s.
+This trend prompted consideration of push factors in terminal design and equipment for new terminals, as well as incentives for existing terminals to expand their technical capabilities through dredging and the acquisition of new equipment.

-Outside commercial issues related to the demand for cargo, port terminals depend on a specific range of equipment, and this equipment requires a footprint and a configuration.
-Terminal equipment is highly commodity-specific as some terminals can only handle one commodity or a limited range of cargoes.
-For instance, an oil terminal can only handle crude oil bulk shipment through specialized equipment, pipes, pumps, and storage facilities.
-This equipment would not be able to handle other forms of liquid cargo.
+Outside commercial issues related to cargo demand, port terminals rely on a specific range of equipment, which requires a specific footprint and configuration.
+Terminal equipment is highly commodity-specific, as some terminals can only handle one commodity or a limited range of cargo.
+For instance, an oil terminal can only handle bulk shipments of crude oil through specialized equipment, pipes, pumps, and storage facilities.
+This equipment cannot handle other forms of liquid cargo.

 Three fundamental categories of port terminals, equipment, and design characteristics can be found:

-• General cargo.
+- General cargo.
 Unitized cargo that can be carried in batches and handled by three specialized terminal types with specific equipment and design considerations.
-Since break-bulk and container terminals handle unit cargoes, they are designed around the lift-on/lift-off principle, requiring cranes and storage areas.
-Vehicle terminals, a type of neo bulk terminals, are operated on the roll-on/roll-off principle and are dominated by parking areas.
-The design of general cargo terminals is a balance between the average throughput and the related storage requirements.
+Since break-bulk and container terminals handle unit cargoes, they are designed around the lift-on/lift-off principle, requiring cranes and storage areas (both covered and uncovered, depending on the cargo).
+Vehicle terminals, a type of neo-bulk terminal, operate on the roll-on/roll-off principle and are characterized by extensive parking areas.
+The design of general cargo terminals strikes a balance between average throughput and related storage requirements.

-• Bulk cargo.
+- Bulk cargo.
 Loose cargo carried in loads that are limited only by demand, ship size, and storage capacity.
-The bulk terminal is where this system is synchronized.
+This system is synchronized at the bulk terminal, which acts as a buffer between large suppliers and customers.
 Liquid bulk and dry bulk depend on different transshipment and storage techniques and are two distinct categories of bulk terminals with design considerations.
 Bulk terminals tend to specialize in handling a single commodity, such as coal, grain, iron ore, natural gas, or petroleum.
 Each of these commodities has unique equipment, storage, and design considerations.
+Some may need to be stored as outdoor stacks, while others require more complex storage, such as warehouses.

-• Passengers.
+- Passengers.
 Ferry and cruise terminals are a small segment of port terminals.
 Ferry terminals are mainly roll-on/roll-off facilities with direct connectivity to the road system.
-Larger facilities require significant parking areas, but infrastructures and equipment are simple, with mooring areas and ramps.
-Recently, the growth of the cruise industry has led to the emergence of specialized cruise terminals that include passenger handling facilities and parking areas.
-Cruise terminals might also be involved in freight activities related to the procurement of cruise ships.
+Larger facilities require significant parking areas, but the infrastructure and equipment are simple, consisting of mooring areas and ramps.
+Recently, the growth of the cruise industry has led to the emergence of specialized cruise terminals that include passenger handling facilities and parking areas, which bear several similarities to airport terminals.
+Cruise terminals might also be involved in freight activities related to the procurement of cruise ships, which may require separate terminal access and storage facilities, including cold storage.

 Each terminal acts as a key node in the maritime-land interface, allowing maritime and inland systems to interact.
-The balance between market demand, ship capacity and frequency, and hinterland distribution requires a variety of footprints and design considerations.
+The balance between market demand, ship capacity, service frequency, and hinterland distribution requires a variety of footprints and design considerations.

 2. Freight Terminal Operators